AllianzDeutschlandAG/cidemo-jenkins/README.md

 Our `Dockerfile` has created a custom Jenkins image with two additional features:

-- the Chrome browser is installed and will be used for unit tests.
+- Chrome browser is installed and is used for unit tests.
-- we've added the Cloud Foundry CLI which will be using for deployment.
+- Cloud Foundry CLI which is used for deployment.

 ### Plugins